-Summary: Extracts the day of the week from a date; if text, uses current locale to convert to a
+Summary: Extracts the day of the week from a date; if text, uses current locale to convert to a date.

-Syntax: WEEKDAY( DateParam Date [ ; Integer Type = 1 ] )
+Syntax: WEEKDAY( DateParam D [; Integer Type = 1])

-Semantics: Returns the day of the week from a date, as a number from 0 through 7.
+Semantics: Returns the day of the week from a date D, as a number from 0 through 7.
 The exact meaning depends on the value of Type: